apicraft-dev/apicraft-rails/README.md

   - [📘 Code of Conduct](#-code-of-conduct)

 ## ✨ Features
+- 🧑‍💻️ **Automatic Request Validations** - Validates the request based on the openapi specs so that you don't need to add params validations everywhere in your controllers.

 - 🧑‍💻️ **Dynamic Mock Data Generation** - Detects the specifications and instantly mounts working routes with mock responses.
 No extra configuration required.

 - ⚙️ **Customizable Mock Responses** - Tailor mock responses to simulate different scenarios and edge cases, helping your team prepare for real-world conditions right from the start.